Continuous Sensitivity Analysis for $\delta N$ Formalism: Failure of Formalism at Large Regimes

 \section{\boldmath Failure of $\delta N$ Formalism at Large $\epsilon$ Regimes}

-In Section~\ref{Equivalence_CSA_MS}, we utilized the CSA formulation to demonstrate that the predictions of the full-gradient $\delta N$ formalism match the solutions of the MS equation, strictly within the small-$\epsilon$ limit (as formally deduced from equation \eqref{compare_CSA}).
-Consequently, this theoretical constraint suggests that the $\delta N$ formalism is susceptible to breaking down in cosmological scenarios featuring transient periods of large $\epsilon$.
-To explicitly illustrate this limitation, we investigate the paradigm of punctuated inflation \cite{jain2008double, jain2010tensor, hazra2013bingo} in this appendix.
+In Section~\ref{Equivalence_CSA_MS}, we utilized the CSA formulation to demonstrate that the predictions of the full-gradient $\delta N$ formalism match the solutions of the MS equation, strictly within the small-$\epsilon$ limit (as formally deduced from Equation~\eqref{compare_CSA}).
+This limitation arises because the momentum constraint is absent in the exact SUA \cite{kodama1998evolution, sasaki1998super, cruces2022review}.
+Although the introduced source term formalism can successfully predict the effects of gradient interactions, certain subtle dynamics originating from the momentum constraint remain missing from the formalism.
+To explicitly illustrate this shortcoming, we investigate the paradigm of punctuated inflation \cite{jain2008double, jain2010tensor, hazra2013bingo} in this appendix.

 Punctuated inflation is characterized by the presence of an inflection point or a step in the scalar potential.
 As the inflaton field traverses this region, the background dynamics severely deviate from the standard slow-roll approximation; notably, the first Hubble flow parameter, $\epsilon$, can transiently exceed unity.
 Physically, the field experiences a brief but rapid acceleration down a steep potential drop, immediately followed by a flat plateau.
 During this sharp descent, the field velocity increases drastically, causing $\epsilon > 1$.
 Once the field reaches the plateau, the kinetic energy rapidly redshifts away, Hubble friction dominates once more, and the system gracefully re-enters a standard slow-roll phase.
 This brief period of highly accelerated, non-slow-roll dynamics typically imprints a characteristic signature on the primordial observables, often leading to an enhancement in the scalar power spectrum at specific characteristic scales.